Table of Contents

 Deep brain stimulation (DBS)

 This involves implantation of electrodes and passage of stimulatory current to selected areas of the brain whose increased activity is likely to give tics.
 These regions include the thalamus and Globus pallidus.
+The efficacy of deep brain stimulation is the same after the stimulation of the four brain-region targets mentioned before.
+The adverse-events associated with deep brain stimulation can be classified as device-related, surgery-related and stimulation-related.

 Yoga, meditation, nutritional therapy, and hypnotherapy have been tried in the management of tics and Tourette syndrome with some level of success reported.